 Prior to starting her own consulting firm, Abravanel served as Vice President of Education for Youth Service America and the Education Director for SOLVE.
 Her history with service-learning involved work with law-related and civic education programs.
-A subsequent two-year contract with a state department of education developing During her tenure in Oregon, she became involved with NYLC and started attending the National Service-Learning Conference.

 “The success of service-learning is its impact on engagement,” said Abravanel.
 “Service-learning engages students because it is meaningful, relevant, and values their voice.”

 Barron completed a Bachelor of Science degree in Social Science at Springfield College, and later went on to receive his Master of Arts at Stanford University and Doctorate of Education at Boston University.
 He then completed his Post-Doctoral endorsements at the University of Colorado at Boulder in 1978.